reTHINK-project/specs/deployment/readme.md

 * Identity provider (optional): the identity provider is used for user authentication.
 It is currently possible to use Google account, Microsoft account, and a reThink account provided.

 * Communication service provider (CSP).
 This is the masterpiece of the reThink platform.
-A CSP typically contains 3 building blocks: a Messaging Node, managing signaling part, a Registry (called domain registry) and a Catalogue.
+A CSP typically contains 3 building blocks: a Messaging Node, managing messaging delivery, a Registry (called domain registry) and a Catalogue.
 Whether these nodes can be independent or not is not the purpose of this guide.
 We consider them as a whole for a service provider.
 The catalogue actually consist of two parts: the catalogue-brocker and several catalogue databases (see [dev-catalogue](https://github.com/reTHINK-project/dev-catalogue) for more details).

 * Web application server: A minimum demo is provided by the CSP, and relies on the 3 previous nodes.
 The Web application server will provide the application.
 This application will: